 by Random Trip

-I’m a huge fan of both the sea and breathtaking views, so this is one of my favourite spots in the Rías Baixas.
+I’m a huge fan of both the sea and breathtaking views, so this is one of my favorite spots in the Rías Baixas.
 You park your car and start walking up to the top (only takes you ten minutes), and this natural beauty overwhelms you.
-You’re even luckier if the sky is clear since you will have amazing views of the “A Lanzada” beach, the “Ensenada do Vao”, the “Illa de Ons” (Ons island) and “Illas Cíes” (Cíes islands).
+You’re even luckier if the sky is clear since you will have amazing views of the “A Lanzada” beach, the “Ensenada do Vao”, the “Illa de Ons” (Ons island), and “Illas Cíes” (Cíes islands).

 5. Ribeira Sacra & Sil Canyons

 I adore Galicia and have many favorite places here.
 Today, I would like to delve into one hidden gem within Galicia.

 Welcome to the Ribeira Sacra.
 Situated in inland Galicia, this area boasts breathtaking natural wonders, including the awe-inspiring Sil River Canyon, which is considered one of the world’s most remarkable landscapes.

 Moreover, Ribeira Sacra showcases a valuable artistic heritage, with a cluster of medieval monasteries predominantly in the Romanesque style, serving as reminders of the region’s prominence during the Middle Ages.
 Notably, the beauty of San Esteban de Ribas de Sil and the monastery of Santa Cristina truly stand out, offering an enchanting journey through history.